marcpybus/var-node/README.md

 - <domain.fqdn> use your domain FQDN
 \* certificate expiration is set to 100 years!

-### WAF configuration
+### WAF Configuration
-Incoming requests have to be redirected to the port 5000 of the server hosting the Docker setup.
-Two different approaches can be configured with nginx, dependening on the preferences of your institution WAF administrator.
+Incoming requests must be redirected to port 5000 on the server hosting the Docker setup.
+Two different approaches can be configured with nginx, depending on the preferences of your institution's WAF administrator.

 #### SSL Passthrough
-As the name suggests, traffic is simply passed through the WAF without being decrypted and towards the port 5000 of the server hosting the Docker setup.
-This is the easiest configuration as it doesn't requires to reconfigure the WAF by the IT administrator every time the certificates are renewed.
-This option transfers a higher responsability to the person managing the node, as any putative malicious traffic is also redirected to the node.
-However it is considered more secure to thrid party manipulations and it doesn't require maintenance from the WAF administrator.
+As the name suggests, traffic is simply passed through the WAF without being decrypted and sent to port 5000 of the server hosting the Docker setup.
+This is the simplest configuration as it doesn't require the IT administrator to reconfigure the WAF each time the certificates are renewed.
+This option places more responsibility on the person managing the node, as any suspected malicious traffic will also be redirected to the node.
+However, it is considered more secure against third party manipulation and doesn't require maintenance by the WAF administrator.

-#### SSL Bridging/Offloading
+#### SSL bridging/offloading
-This option requires the WAF to be configured with the network's CA and server certificates to provide SSL encryptation and perform client verification during the process of SSL bridging/offloading.
-Traffic is then redirected to the port 5000 of the server hosting the Docker setup.
-Additionally nginx should be configured to only accept requests from the WAF's IP, which would avoid querying the variant-server from within the institution's private network or LAN.
-As mentioned above, any new issue of certificates would require intervention of the WAF administrator.
-This configuration could be more easily manipulated by a thrird party (i.e. WAF administrator) and it is considered a less secure option.
+This option requires the WAF to be configured with the network's CA and server certificates to provide SSL encryption and perform client verification during the SSL bridging/offloading process.
+Traffic is then redirected to port 5000 on the server hosting the Docker setup.
+In addition, nginx should be configured to only accept requests from the WAF's IP, which would prevent the variant server from being queried from within the institution's private network or LAN.
+As mentioned above, any reissuance of certificates would require the intervention of the WAF administrator.
+This configuration could be more easily manipulated by a third party (i.e. the WAF administrator) and is considered a less secure option.

 ### Credit
 @marcpybus